chenxi-xu/chenxi-xu.github.io/_pages/about.md

 Welcome!
 I am a final-year PhD candidate in Decision Sciences at the Fuqua School of Business, Duke University, where I am advised by Prof. [Peng Sun](https://www.fuqua.duke.edu/faculty/peng-sun).
 My research focuses on applied mechanism and market design, with an emphasis on using analytical modeling and optimization methods to address innovation and healthcare problems.
 I am also interested in applying robust optimization techniques to these problems.

+I will join the Supply Chain and Operations Management Department at Purdue University's Mitch Daniels School of Business as an Assistant Professor in Summer 2026.

 ## Contact
 * Email: chenxi[dot]xu[at]duke[dot]edu